Metro Tunnel: Cost and funding

 A significant point of contention has been the relative cost of the project and the capacity of the State to afford up to $11 billion.
 The former Abbott Federal Government had specifically ruled out funding urban rail projects across the country, limiting funding options for the Melbourne Metro project and placed pressure on the State Government to fund the project with a mix of debt and private business investment.
-While funding allocated by the Abbott Government for the now-scrapped East West Link was specifically ruled out for use on urban rail projects in Melbourne, the former Turnbull government had removed this condition.
+While funding allocated by the Abbott Government for the scrapped East West Link was specifically ruled out for use on urban rail projects in Melbourne, the former Turnbull government had removed this condition.

 Federal funding options for the project were realised by the former Abbott Government's 'Asset Recycling Program', which matches 15% of the cost of any State Government asset that is sold to be used for infrastructure projects.
 The sale of the Port of Melbourne by the Andrews Government could provide additional funding to the Melbourne Metro project once sold, including an indirect contribution by the Federal Government.

+In June 2024, a report by the Victorian Auditor-General's Office revealed that the project was facing cost overruns of over $1.9 billion, raising the original total estimated expenditure from $10.9 billion to $12.8 billion.
+Delays meant the contracted opening date of September 2024 would not be met.
+The report attributed the cost increase and delays to several factors, including cost escalation on the tunnelling and at the CBD stations, staffing shortages, supply chain issues, and systems integration issues.
+Media reported that the total cost was likely to be $14 billion.

+Initiatives to mitigate electromagnetic interference from the tunnels with medical equipment at nearby sites, such as the Royal Melbourne Hospital and the Peter MacCallum Cancer Centre, had also increased costs.
+The report identified solutions that were being trialled and implemented related to this medical equipment but said risks remained that could affect the project's timeline and budget.
+The Age reported on challenges at the CBD stations, particularly State Library and Town Hall, which have led to construction delays.
+The newspaper also reported that further compensation payments could be required to the City of Melbourne and tenants, such as the Westin hotel at City Square.